opf/openproject/docs/user-guide/time-and-costs/time-tracking/toggl-integration/README.md

-## Copying time entries from Toggl Track to OpenProject
+## Copy time entries from Toggl Track to OpenProject

 If you would like to use the times tracked in Toggl Track inside of OpenProject, and you are a programmer, you are able to transfer the recorded times back to OpenProject via the API if needed.
 Details can be found in our [API documentation](../../../../api/).